November 14, 2018

 The NYPD and the New York City Police Foundation unveiled today for Crime Stoppers, which offers cash rewards for anonymous information that leads to the arrest and indictment of violent felons, a new vehicle to expand the reach of the program's message throughout the five boroughs.
 Secured through funding from the New York City Police Foundation, the new Crime Stoppers truck is another tool for the NYPD to use to help make New York City a safer place for everyone.

-Crime Stoppers' 1-800-577-TIPS hotline, nypdcrimestoppers.com URL, and CRIMES (274367) text-to-submit number, and social media channels, will be prominently displayed on several large LED screens.
+Crime Stoppers' 1-800-577-TIPS hotline, nypdcrimestoppers.com, and social media channels will be prominently displayed on several large LED screens.
 The truck will have the capability to reach each and every neighborhood throughout New York City.

 "The Crime Stoppers program, and this new vehicle dedicated to our mission of fighting crime and keeping people safe, are helping the NYPD leverage the power of Neighborhood Policing to reduce violence and disorder by building trust and strengthening relationships in all the communities we serve," Police Commissioner James P. O'Neill said.
 "I thank the New York City Police Foundation for its unwavering support of the men and women of the NYPD and our shared goal of making the safest large city in America even safer."